IvarsLevans/E-Commerce/README.md

 DB_PASSWORD=
 ```

-You can import file 'clothing_website.sql' in folder DB to use available data, or
+You can import file 'ecommerce.sql' in folder DB to use available data, or

 You can create new data with migrate the database:
 ```bash